 Dealerships and lenders offer it as a one-time premium.
 It can be rolled into your loan so you don’t pay out of pocket.
 Refer to your agreement for complete details.

 It provides you with financial protection against loss if your vehicle is written off after an accident.
-The amount of compensation provided by your insurer may not cover the cost to pay off your loan.
+The amount of compensation provided by your insurer may not cover the cost of paying off your loan.
 Gap protection ensures you don't pay for it out of pocket.

 Let's say your insurer determines if your vehicle is worth $12,000.
 After you pay your deductible (let’s say $500) they compensate you $11,500 to cover the loss.